Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 Created iSCSI target 'iqn.2001-09.com.linbit:my-target'

-In this example, you are creating a 10 GiB volume.
+In this example, you created a 10 GiB volume.

 And that’s it!